 There are several options for you to consider if you would like the “PERFECT SMILE”.

-However, often orthodontic problems such as narrow arches or teeth that will not fit can be dealt with at an earlier age, whilst a child is still growing.
+However, often orthodontic problems such as narrow arches, crossbites or teeth that will not fit, can be dealt with at an earlier age while a child is still growing.
 This is known as interceptive orthodontics.

 Today’s braces are made from extremely lightweight and natural-coloured materials.
 The metal and ceramic brackets are bonded to the teeth and this is easily removed.